-During the period the Company has completed the following activities:
+During the period the Company completed its sale of shares in QMC in the following manner:

-On 16 February 2022 Young Australian Mines Limited ("YAML") entered into a binding QMC Sale Implementation Agreement (the "Implementation Agreement") with Fetch Metals Pty Ltd ("Fetch") under which YAML agreed to sell to Fetch all of the shares that YAML holds in Queensland Mining Corporation Pty Ltd ("QMC").
-Under the Implementation Agreement, Fetch has agreed to purchase all of YAML's shares in QMC and to pay a total amount of A\$48,540,350 in cash for those shares and to lend QMC \$1,646,940 on an interest free basis which QMC must immediately use to repay that amount which it owes to YAML.
+On 16 February 2022 Young Australian Mines Limited ("YAML") entered into a binding QMC Sale Implementation Agreement (the "Implementation Agreement") with Fetch Metals Pty Ltd ("Fetch") under which YAML agreed to sell to Fetch all of the shares that YAML holds in Queensland Mining Corporation Pty Ltd ("QMC") if specified conditions were satisfied (or waived).
+As all of the conditions precedent were satisfied or waived on 6 May 2022, YAML, QMC and Fetch executed and delivered the QMC Share Sale Agreement (YAML Shares Only) (QMC SSA) on that date.
+Under the QMC SSA, Fetch agreed to purchase all of YAML's shares in QMC and to pay a total amount of A\$48,540,350 in cash for those shares and to lend QMC \$1,646,940 on an interest free basis which QMC must immediately use to repay that amount which it owes to YAML.

-Key terms of the Implementation Agreement are summarised below:
+Key terms of the Implementation Agreement and the QMC SSA are summarised below:

-- 1) A\$4,000,000 deposit will be released to YAML if all of the conditions precedent to the sale by YAML of its shares in QMC are satisfied or waived on or before 6 May 2022.
-This condition was met and \$4,000,000 was released to YAML on 9 May 2022. - 2) Within ten business days after satisfaction or waiver of all of the conditions precedent to the sale by YAML of its shares in QMC, Fetch is to pay YAML A\$23,694,183 (in addition to the deposit amount of A\$4,000,000) for 55% of the shares in QMC, and to lend QMC the amount of \$1,646,940.
+- A\$4,000,000 deposit will be released to YAML if all of the conditions precedent to the sale by YAML of its shares in QMC are satisfied or waived on or before 6 May 2022.
+This condition was met and \$4,000,000 was released to YAML on 9 May 2022. - 2) Within five business days after satisfaction or waiver of all of the conditions precedent to the sale by YAML of its shares in QMC, Fetch is to pay YAML A\$23,694,183 (in addition to the deposit amount of A\$4,000,000) for 55% of the shares in QMC, and to lend QMC the amount of \$1,646,940 which is to be used to repay that loan amount owing by QMC to YAML.
 This took place, and YAML received a total amount of \$25,341,123 on 13 May 2022 (being A\$23,694,183 for the sale of its shares in QMC and \$1,646,940 on account of QMC repaying its loan from YAML). - 3) Fetch must acquire YAML's remaining 41.4% shareholding in QMC on the date that is 12 months after the date that it acquires the 55% shareholding in QMC from YAML for A\$20,846,167.
-Fetch has the right to elect to expedite its acquisition of YAML's remaining 41.4% shareholding in QMC. - 4) During the period between Fetch's acquisition of the 55% shareholding in QMC from YAML up to and until Fetch acquires YAML's remaining shareholding in QMC, Fetch will appoint two directors to the board of QMC, and as operator will undertake exploration work and works preparatory to mine development on the QMC tenements (noting that Fetch has committed to spend at least A\$1,000,000 on such activities) on the basis of an Approved Work Program and to also pay for all rents and rates, environmental fees and utility costs which any company in the QMC group is obliged to pay. - On 18 February 2022, QMC issued 1,919,132 fully paid shares to Gold Valley Copper Pty Ltd in relation to the receipt of \$300,000. - On 18 February 2022, the Company and QMC terminated the Share Subscription and Sale Agreement with Gold Valley Copper Pty Ltd ("GVC"). - During May 2022 the Company repaid the Hanlong Loan in full (principal and interest) of US\$15,123,448.
+Fetch has the right to elect to expedite its acquisition of YAML's remaining 41.4% shareholding in QMC.
+This took place, and YAML received a total amount of \$20,846,167 on 11 May 2023 for its remaining 41.4% shareholding interest in QMC. - 4) During the period between Fetch's acquisition of the 55% shareholding in QMC from YAML up to and until Fetch acquires YAML's remaining 41.4% shareholding in QMC, Fetch appointed two directors to the board of QMC (and to each subsidiary of QMC), and as operator will undertake exploration work and works preparatory to mine development on the QMC tenements (noting that Fetch has committed to spend at least A\$1,000,000 on such activities) on the basis of an Approved Work Program and to also pay for all rents and rates, environmental fees and utility costs which any company in the QMC group is obliged to pay.